intel/pepc/docs/pepc-cstates.rst

 Restore C-state settings from a file previously created with the 'pepc cstates save' command.

 **-f** *INFILE*, **--from** *INFILE*
-   Name of the file restore the settings from (use "-" to read from the standard output.
+   Name of the file from which to restore the settings from, use "-" to read from the standard output.

 ----------------------------------------------------------------------------------------------------